Qovery/documentation/website/docs/using-qovery/configuration/database.md

 <Alert type="info">

-Any change on this field will not be applied immediately on your database, check the [managed mode](#applying-changes-to-a-managed-database) section.
+Any change on this field will not be applied immediately to your database, check the [managed mode](#applying-changes-to-a-managed-database) section.

 </Alert>

 #### Accessibility

-This parameter let you decide to expose publicly or not your database.
+This parameter lets you decide whether to expose publicly or not your database.

 - **Public** access will make your database accessible via the public network
 - **Private** access will make your database accessible only by applications in your environment